-At the start of the school year everyone returned to learning and working onsite.
-There were strict protocols to protect the community as much as possible from Covid-19.
-Some teaching was hybrid so that students isolating at home could continue to attend class when they were well enough.
-At the start of term in January 2021 the school went into lockdown again, as required by the UK government, until 8 March 2021.
-During that period all students were at home and attended their lessons online.
-All staff also worked from home.
-The transition was seamless and the experience was successful, as it had been in 2020.
+As in 2020/2021, at the start of the school year everyone returned to learning and working onsite.
+There were still protocols to protect the community as much as possible from Covid-19.
+When necessary teaching was hybrid so that students isolating at home could continue to attend class when they were well enough.
+During the summer term of 2021/2022 the protocols were relaxed to enable parents and some visitors to come into school for events.

-In September 2020 the School opened two classes of Early Years Foundation Stage.
-The students benefit from our unique Early Years dual language immersion programme from the age of three, guided by two teachers who each use their mother tongue or native language alongside each other in a warm, family-like setting.
+The Early Years Foundation Stage has been steadily growing in numbers since its inception in 2020 enabling more students to benefit from our unique Early Years dual language immersion programme from the age of three, guided by two teachers who each use their mother tongue or native language alongside each other in a warm, family-like setting.
 This setup creates the ideal conditions for bilingualism to flourish naturally in a safe and nurturing environment.